YashithaSrinivas11/-Retail-Sales-Warehouse-using-Snowflake/README.md

  # 🧊 Retail Sales Analytics Warehouse using Snowflake

 ## 📌 Project Summary
 This project demonstrates how to design and implement a mini data warehouse using **Snowflake** to analyze retail sales across products, customers, and time periods.
-Built as a student portfolio project, it showcases dimensional modeling, SQL querying, and cloud data warehousing best practices.
+Built as a student portfolio project, it showcases dimensional modeling, SQL querying, and cloud data warehousing best practices.Also automated data ingestion in Snowflake using Snowpipe and Azure Blob Storage

 ## 🧠 Objective
 Build a data warehouse to answer key business questions such as: